SatDump/SatDump/resources/descriptions/ThermalUncal.md

-# Thermal Channel (uncalibrated)
+# 10.8 µm Thermal IR (uncalibrated)

-Automatically selects the thermal infrared (10.8 µm) channel and equalizes it.
+Selects the thermal infrared (10.8 µm) channel and equalizes it.

 This enhancement is NOT calibrated in temperature.

-On IASI, it makes use of the 11 µm high resolution imaging channel.

 ### Appearance